 Kaitlyn has a background in psychology and writes articles that teach you how to lean on your body, mind, heart, and on those around you.

-You’re definitely not alone in feeling lonely—a recent study by health insurer Cigna found that approximately half of the 20,000 surveyed adults reported feeling isolated and lack companionship.
-Nevertheless, loneliness is a significant mental health issue, so serious, in fact, that the UK has assigned a Minister for Loneliness to address the problem.
+You’re definitely not alone in feeling lonely—a study by health insurer Cigna in 2018 found that approximately half of the 20,000 surveyed adults reported feeling isolated and lack companionship.
+Nevertheless, loneliness is a significant mental health issue; it's so serious, in fact, that the UK has assigned a Minister for Loneliness to address the problem.

 If you’re one of the millions of people struggling with loneliness—whether you’re single, living alone, going through a transition phase, or all three—here are a few helpful mental strategies to help shift your perception of your situation.
 These strategies can give you the tools you need to overcome your feelings of loneliness.